Take Five: Fighting fires

 4/ PAPER CUTS

 China isn't in a great place right now.
 With the economy slipping deeper in the trade war quagmire, the case for lowering the new lending reference rate, the LPR, is getting stronger.
 Industrial production growth has slowed below 5%, steel output is at seven-month lows and third-quarter economic growth is at its slowest in a generation.
 The central bank has fiddled monetary settings to get things moving, trimming the medium-term lending facility last week by 5 bps.
-The LPR was cut in August and September; glacial progress toward a trade truce makes another step down in interest rates likely.
+The LPR was cut in August and September; glacial progress towards a trade truce makes another step down in interest rates likely.

 Then there's Hong Kong, racked by increasingly violent pro-democracy protests and in recession for the first time since 2009.
 E-commerce titan Alibaba's $13.4 billion IPO, due in coming days, is seen as a vote of confidence.
 But demand for the stock has started sucking out cash, raising short-term borrowing costs.
-These have already shot toward decade-highs marked in July and will rise further if capital starts fleeing.
+These have already shot towards decade-highs marked in July and will rise further if capital starts fleeing.
 It's not a situation China will be keen to deal with at this point.

 5/ PAIN IN SPAIN

-Spain looks set for a coalition government comprising the Socialists and the far-left Unidas Podemos -- a prospect that doesn't sit well with markets given Podemos has called a rise in public spending, taxing banks more and rethinking privatization plans for lender, Bankia.
+Spain looks set for a coalition government comprising the Socialists and the far-left Unidas Podemos -- a prospect that doesn't sit well with markets given Podemos has called a rise in public spending, taxing banks more and rethinking privatisation plans for lender, Bankia.

 Given all this coincides with an economic slowdown, it's no surprise that Madrid stocks plunged when the coalition pact was announced.
 The share index, the IBEX, has since fallen to the lowest level relative to the pan-European STOXX benchmark since the latter was created in 1998.
 The IBEX is up 7.6% so far this year, while the STOXX has surged 20%.
 After four Spanish elections in as many years, one would expect investors to be inured to political uncertainty.
 Indeed bond yields, while at four-month highs, have reacted less than shares.
 But the equity selloff shows sentiment remains fragile.

 The Socialists/Podemos accord is not a done deal yet.
 The coalition would also rely on other parties for a parliament majority, potentially tempering big policy swings to the left.
 And investors also hope Nadia Calviño, the acting economy minister and respected economist, stays in the new government.